yongyi/montecarlo/README.md

         Finished basic implementation of random number generator class Added a random number generator using linear congruential method.

 Nov.14: Deleted randomlcg file.
 Moved the linear congruential generator implementation into
         the random base class since it is the default/only uniform number generator that will be used.
         Changed the random base class so that it utilizes differnt methods to generate standard normals and has a default uniform number generator.
         Added two derived random number generators that uses Beasley-Sringer-Moro and Magsarlia-Bray version of Box-Muller methods.

+Nov.15: Added generator using the Acceptance-Rejection method.
+        Added a generator using antithetic variance reduction technique for Monte-Carlo.
+        Added the file that runs a monte-carlo simulation functions.